What is the MLAT and do I need to take it?

 Where can I find past papers for the MLAT?

-The test platform for the MLAT has changed in recent years, though the content of the past papers Oxford provide is apparently very similar: working through them will still be valuable preparation.
+The test platform for the MLAT has changed in recent years, though the content of the past papers Oxford provide is apparently very similar, so working through them will still be valuable preparation.

-There is also an updated MLAT practise test provided by the University that shows the new format in action.
-You can take this test and practise 20 multiple choice questions in your language of study, plus 10 English-translation questions.
+There is also an updated MLAT practise test provided by the University so you can rehearse skills in the new online format.
+In recent years candidates have had to wait until the registration portal opens to be able to access this.
+Once it opens, you can take this test and practise 20 multiple choice questions in your language of study, plus 10 English-translation questions.

 How to prepare for The Oxford MLAT